RoseDuf/roseduf.github.io/index.md

                 </div>
                 <div class="lang">
                     <h4>Java:</h4>
-                    <p>Most experienced with java as I've been using it for most of my time at Concordia University.</p>
+                    <p>Experienced with java as I've been using it for many of my core classes at Concordia University, as well as using it for Matrox's TopologyBuilder UI which is an application which facilitates the process of video streaming or broadcasting on multiple monitors. </p>
                 </div>
             </div>